elipousson/old_website/_posts/2017-02-17-switching-g-suite-markdown.md

 Start by taking a look at [Atom](https://atom.io/).
 Atom can edit Markdown text files but it works even better when you use packages and themes designed to improve your writing and editing experience.

-There are many packages [created for working with Markdown](https://atom.io/packages/search?utf8=%E2%9C%93&q=keyword:markdown)but a few favorites include:
+There are many packages [created for working with Markdown](https://atom.io/packages/search?utf8=%E2%9C%93&q=keyword:markdown) but a few favorites include:

  - [markdown-deluxe](https://atom.io/packages/markdown-deluxe)
  - [markdown-folder](https://atom.io/packages/markdown-folder)